Pennsylvania Newspaper Handbook

 The PA NewsMedia Association Newspaper Handbook is designed to serve as a legal reference tool for newspaper publishers, editors, reporters, and business personnel.
 It contains summaries of laws which affect the editorial, operational, and advertising functions of a newspaper.

 The Handbook has been formatted to allow easy revisions and additions.
 The material it contains will need to be periodically updated by the Association because of the ever-changing laws affecting newspapers.
 The Handbook is meant as general information only, and specific legal questions should be directed to an attorney.

 The Association hopes that you find this publication to be a valuable tool in dealing with everyday legal problems, and a useful resource in developing long-term policies and programs.

 Any questions or suggestions concerning the Handbook may be directed to Melissa Melewsky at Pennsylvania NewsMedia Association, 3899 North Front Street, Harrisburg, PA 17110.
 Phone: (717) 703-3048 Fax: (717) 703-3001 Email: email@example.com.

-PNA attorneys routinely provide members with advice on HIPAA, open records, the state Sunshine Act, use of independent contractors, libel, telemarketing, copyrights, the Pennsylvania Shield Law and legal advertising.
-Many reporters from PNA member newspapers rely on PNA’s attorneys for quotes on stories involving legal issues.
+PNA attorneys routinely provide members with pre-publication review and advice on the Right to Know law, the Sunshine Act, independent contractors, libel, court access issues, First Amendment, copyright and trademark, the Pennsylvania Shield Law and advertising issues.
+Many reporters from PNA member news media organizations also rely on PNA’s attorneys for quotes on stories involving legal issues.

 Members may contact PNA’s Media Law Counsel directly via email or by phone, 717-703-3080.